ZLoverty/zloverty.github.io/cv.md

 - Understanding biofilm is critical to pathogen control, bioremediation of oil spill among other applications.
 A remarkable feature of biofilm is the diversity of morphology and chemical composition.
 I'm interested in how external physical parameters, such as flow and substrate properties, influence the biofilm development process.
-Such knowledge can help us understand how bacteria provide structure to the extracellular matrix and benefit from extracellular reactions.
+Such knowledge can help us understand how bacteria provide structure to the extracellular matrix and benefit from extracellular reactions. -->

 ### Specialized in

-Active matter, rheology, microfluidics, molecular biology, emulsions, microscopy, image analysis
+Soft materials, suspension rheology, microfluidics, molecular biology

 ## Appointments